dwintergruen/pundit2/README.md

 >     sudo npm -g install grunt-cli grunt

 #### Install bower
->     npm install -g bower
+>    sudo npm install -g bower

 #### Install pundit2
 WARNING: this step must NOT be run as root, npm will just let you down.